RenderKit/ospray/doc/api.md

   vec3f(a)     dir   direction to which the center of the texture will
                      be mapped to (analog to [panoramic camera])

-  OSPTexture2D map   environment map in latitude / longitude format
+  OSPTexture   map   environment map in latitude / longitude format
   ------------ ----- --------------------------------------------------
   : Special parameters accepted by the HDRI light.